litespeedtech/lsquic/docs/gettingstarted.rst

 Supported Platforms
 -------------------

-LSQUIC compiles and runs on Linux, FreeBSD, Mac OS, and Android.
+LSQUIC compiles and runs on Linux, Windows, FreeBSD, Mac OS, and Android.
 It has been tested on i386, x86_64, and ARM (Raspberry Pi and Android).

-Windows support is on the TODO list.

 Dependencies
 ------------